beerjson/beerjson/docs/culture.json.md

 ## CultureInformation

-CultureInformation collects the attributes of a microbial culture to store as record information
+CultureInformation collects the attributes of a microbial culture.

 **CultureInformation** is an object with all properties from [CultureBase](#culturebase) and these additional properties: